-Tom O'Connor was appointed to the Board in January 2014.
-He is currently a member of our Audit and Health, Safety, and Environment (HSE) Committees.
+Tom O'Connor was appointed to the Board in 2014.
+He is a member of our Audit and HSE Committees.

 From 2007 to 2013, Mr. O'Connor served as Chairman, President & CEO of DCP Midstream LLC, which is one of the largest gas gatherers, processors, and marketers in the U.S. From 2008 to 2013, he served as Chairman of DCP Midstream Partners, a U.S. NGL and natural gas processing company.
 Mr. O'Connor previously served in various executive roles with Duke Energy Corp., U.S. electric power holding company, including in its natural gas pipeline, electrical, and commercial business units.